Andy-Osborne/Recipe-Workshop/testing.md

 This view generates the profile of a user.

-- It runs two queries on the database to find the user and to find any recipes they have made.
+- It runs two queries on the database to find the user and to find any recipes they have made and hasa conditional statement that assigns a value to the ``user_profile`` variable based on whether the username is found in the user collection.

   - I verified that this functionality works as intended and no issues were discovered.